RankRecon User Guide

 Report errors to help improve RankRecon

 When enabled, sends anonymous error reports when something goes wrong.
-This helps us identify and fix bugs.

 info